-In addition to rain attenuation, some research efforts have been carried out to make clear the effects of foggy conditions on THz signal propagation.
-Y. Golovachev et al. theoretically and experimentally studied the effects of water droplets suspended in the atmosphere on the propagation of mmWave and THz waves, using a frequency-modulated continuouswave high-resolution radar operating at 330 GHz [154].
-Y. Yang et al. experimentally demonstrated the propagation of THz signals through 137 m of dense fog with approximate visibility of 7 m, and reported the observed THz attenuation in [155].
-Besides, propagation loss during snowfall has also been studied through measurement campaigns.
-With the aim of investigating the effect of adverse weather conditions on THz waves and assessing their feasibility for outdoor applications, F. Norouzian et al. assessed the attenuation through various intensities of snowfall experimentally at 300 GHz in their work [157], as well as low-THz frequencies (100 GHz to 300 GHz) in [158].
+In addition to mmWave signals [168], many recent efforts of investigating THz waves in the presence of rains and fogs have been conducted, as listed in Table VI.
+Besides, the propagation loss during snowfall has been studied through measurement campaigns.
+F. Norouzian et al. assessed the attenuation through various intensities of snowfall experimentally at 300 GHz in their work [148], as well as sub-THz frequencies (100 GHz to 300 GHz) in [149].
 Unlike other weather conditions, there is no theoretical basis for snow because of the challenging nature of defining snowflake shape and size distributions.
-Nevertheless, results from the measurements indicate that snow attenuation at 300 GHz is less than 20 dB/km for snowfall rates below 20 mm/h [158].
-Last but not least, there is work has been done to investigate one of the most common types of contaminant in outdoor environments, i.e., dust or sand in the atmosphere.
-The authors of [159] quantified the attenuation of 150 GHz and 300 GHz THz waves in the sand for the outdoor scenario of low-THz sensing.
+An equivalent ITU-R model to calculate the snow attenuation does not exist and the snow particles are merely considered as raindrops.
+As a rule of thumb, measurement results indicate that snow attenuation at 300 GHz is less than 20 dB/km for snowfall rates below 20 mm/h [149].
+Last but not least, much work has been done to investigate one of the most common types of contaminant in outdoor environments, i.e., dust or sand.
+The authors of [147] quantified the attenuation at 150 GHz and 300 GHz in the presence of sand for outdoor THz sensing.